-Leah was the first woman to call play-by-play for a nationally televised NHL game, Hextall did so as part of Sportsnet’s first all-female broadcast team in March 2020.
-She had previously made history as the first woman to call an NCAA Men’s Ice Hockey Championship game for ESPN in 2019.
+The National Hockey League Broadcaster is the first female to call play-by-play commentary for a nationally televised NHL game as part of Sportsnet’s first all-female broadcast team.
+Hextall also made history as the first woman to call an NCAA Men’s Ice Hockey Championship game for ESPN in 2019.

 In the face of convention and, on occasion - harassment, Hextall stands on a stage, at the podium, or behind the microphone, reminding anyone who can hear that she is not one of the boys and inviting more women to join her.

 A veteran broadcaster of nearly 20 years, Hextall has worked for the largest sports networks in North America.
 However, it took Hextall being laid off and pivoting to a career in politics before she reinvented herself and began her pursuit to become a professional play-by-play commentator.
 Hextall’s personal story of perseverance is filled with intimidating and uplifting moments.
 Owning her own her uniqueness, asking for the opportunity, and overcoming obstacles are just some of the steps on her journey.